jason-vega/DigitClassifier/README.md

 Locate the following lines in *Train.java*:
 ```
 public static final int INPUT_LAYER_SIZE = 784;
-public static final int FIRST_HIDDEN_LAYER_SIZE = 70;
+public static final int FIRST_HIDDEN_LAYER_SIZE = 100;
-public static final int SECOND_HIDDEN_LAYER_SIZE = 35;
 public static final int OUTPUT_LAYER_SIZE = 10;
 ```
 You can modify or remove these constants as you wish, or even add new constants for additional layers.
-For example, let's change the number of neurons in the second hidden layer to 40 and add a third hidden layer with 20 neurons:
+For example, let's change the number of neurons in the first hidden layer to 75 and add a second hidden layer with 30 neurons:
 ```
 public static final int INPUT_LAYER_SIZE = 784;
-public static final int FIRST_HIDDEN_LAYER_SIZE = 70;
+public static final int FIRST_HIDDEN_LAYER_SIZE = 75;
-public static final int SECOND_HIDDEN_LAYER_SIZE = 40;
+public static final int SECOND_HIDDEN_LAYER_SIZE = 30;
-public static final int THIRD_HIDDEN_LAYER_SIZE = 20;
 public static final int OUTPUT_LAYER_SIZE = 10;
 ```
 Next, locate the following lines: